 If a craving for Vicodin develops – even when there’s little or no pain – talk with the doctor immediately.
 This is a sign that an addiction to Vicodin has begun.7

 Vicodin is so strongly addictive that most people cannot get off the drug “cold turkey.”
 The withdrawal symptoms are just too uncomfortable to handle alone.
 It is no statement about people’s willpower or ability when choosing to seek expert help for their addiction.
 Professional detox and drug treatment from a highly reputable center is really the only reliable way to start the journey of getting free from Vicodin.

 Many types of treatment programs are available today.
 Some of these programs use medications to help ease the withdrawal symptoms, while others do not.
 The best approach for a specific patient will depend greatly on the nature of that person’s addiction and any other mental health issues.
 A long-term addiction that involves high doses of Vicodin may involve a longer recovery period than a short-term addiction.
 A mental health evaluation should be part of a good addiction treatment program, along with screening for depression, anxiety and other mental issues.7

 Find a program that is evidence-based.
 That is essential.
 Care should be comprehensive (treat the “whole person”).
 Services should integrate treatment of both the addiction itself and any other mental issues at the same time.
 Treating all health issues simultaneously is best for long-term results.

 Michael’s House is known for its quality service and solid results.
-If you have questions about our Vicodin rehab program, contact us anytime – day or night – on our 24/7 toll-free line.
+If you have questions about our Vicodin rehab program, contact us anytime at 760-548-4032.
 We want to help.

 1 “Hydrocodone.”
 Drug Fact Sheet, U.S. Drug Enforcement Administration.